e271828e/Flight.jl/docs/notes/design/framework_spec.md

-unit, which is exactly how artificial algebraic loops are manufactured — §5.3 at assembly scale, a hazard Simulink documents for its Atomic Subsystems — while the thing it protects, non-interleaved execution, protects nothing here: the signal table makes interleaving semantically invisible (consumers read slots whose freshness is guaranteed by topological order, not contiguity).
+unit, which is exactly how artificial algebraic loops are manufactured — §5.3 at assembly scale, a hazard Simulink documents for its Atomic Subsystems — while the thing it protects, non-interleaved execution, protects nothing here: the signal table makes interleaving semantically invisible (consumers read cells whose freshness is guaranteed by topological order, not contiguity).
 Its other Simulink roles — code generation units, enabled/triggered execution — have no counterpart in the consumers;
 conditional behavior ("on ground, force `direct`") is mode logic.
 FlightCore's